adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ![](HW3_final_files/figure-markdown_strict/3.3.9-1.png)

-Due to the fact that our dataset isn't balanced regarding wine quality, there is a real possibility that wines with quality 5 and 6 will be the the most frequent values in more than one cluster, which would bring additional difficulties on determining which cluster corresponds to which quality of wine.
+Due to the fact that our dataset isn’t balanced regarding wine quality, there is a real possibility that wines with quality 5 and 6 will be the most frequent values in more than one cluster, which would bring additional difficulties on determining which cluster corresponds to which quality of wine.

-Bearing this in mind, we applied the same tools as we did initially, starting by running Kmeans with K=7.
+Bearing this in mind, we applied the same tools as we did initially, starting by running K-means with K=7.

     ##                 wine$quality
     ## cluster2$cluster   3   4   5   6   7   8   9